turbot/guardrails-docs/docs/guides/managing-policies/index.md

   [Policy Hierarchy](concepts/policies/hierarchy).
   - Create policy settings as high as possible in the hierarchy and manage exceptions below.
-  - Use [Smart Folders](concepts/resources/smart-folders) to apply a group of policies to a resource.
+  - Use [Policy Packs](concepts/resources/policy-packs) to apply a group of policies to a resource.
 - Review and set ALL sub-policies before enabling a control.
 Many controls such as `Active`, `Approved`, and `Tags` use multiple policies to determine their